 If I had to pick just one series that I could read until the end of days, then this would be the one.
 I have love, love, loved these Captivating Captains right from day one.
 I eagerly anticipate each new Captain, which I devour, I love it and then at the end go through a spell of cold turkey awaiting my next Captivating Captain fix and on it goes with every book, and the further into the series we go the more hooked I become.

 Poor Catherine and Eleanor, they must be getting very tired of me bleating the same shameless bright-eyed, obsessive adoration for this series.
 I must be getting quite repetitive now after seven books, but I can’t help myself, I just feel the need to shout as loudly as possible for all to know just how much I love this series, and just one more thing; ladies you can never, ever stop writing these books, ever.
 I would be completely lost!
 There I’ve said it, I’ll move on now and actually talk about this book with cutie-pie Loc and hot-headed Jake.

 So, as you may have gathered from my rather embarrassing love note at the start of this review, this is the seventh book in the Captivating Captain’s series – wait, seven!?
 Wow, where has the time gone?
 I remember each one as though I read them yesterday.
-For those who haven’t discovered the brilliance that is the Captivating Captain’s every book is completely different from the next.
-Different era’s, setting’s, characters, the only connection is that each one has a gorgeous Captain taking centre stage.
-So take your pick, I’m not going to recommend that you start with this one or that one, all I’m going to say is; your bookshelves NEED some Captivating Captain love.
+For those who haven’t discovered the brilliance that is the Captivating Captain, every book is completely different from the next.
+Different eras, settings, and characters, the only connection is that each one has a gorgeous Captain taking centre stage.
+So take your pick, I’m not going to recommend that you start with this one or that one, all I’m going to say is; that your bookshelves NEED some Captivating Captain love.
 That’s it, simple!